SzymkowskiDev/estate-marketplace/README.md

 - 2000 buyers
 - 1000 transactions involving these three entities

-Entity Relationship Diagram
+__Entity Relationship Diagram__

 ![erd](https://github.com/SzymkowskiDev/estate-marketplace/blob/main/assets/erd.PNG?raw=true)

 While offers, sellers and buyers data is held in relational database, transactions are stored in key-value database.
+Example of key-value pair: ``"offer_1496_seller_2997_buyer_1231_date_2020-07-12": "aborted"``

+We can note, that keys hold IDs of offers as well as those of parties involved and the date.
+Values on the other hand represent the status of each transaction.
+Possible statuses are:

+`placed` (buyer asks to buy) -> `accepted` (seller accepted, awaiting payment) -> `completed` (buyer made payment) and `aborted` (any system error or unexpected situation in the business flow)

 ## 🎓 Learning Materials
 * How to install `docker` for Windows [docs.docker.com](https://docs.docker.com/desktop/install/windows-install/)